thesmooth/web-browser-mcp-server/README.md

 ### 🌟 Level Up Your AI with Web Browsing Powers! 🌟

-Built for the [Model Context Protocol](https://github.com/anthropics/anthropic-tools) | Made with ❤️ by the MCP Community
+Built for the [Model Context Protocol](https://github.com/anthropics/anthropic-tools) | Made with ❤️ by Pearl Labs

 <details>
 <summary>🎉 Star us on GitHub!</summary>